tchoi8/handmadecomputer/Interface/readme.md

 </br>
 </br>

-And our lives are stored in bits, our messages turned to network packets, our living spaces are pixels.
+Our lives are stored in bits, our messages turned to network packets, our living spaces are pixels.

 ![](https://farm1.staticflickr.com/469/18311063313_edbaf8e993_o.jpg =600x)

 Most of us have some knowledge about how to use a computer.
 But we have a limited understanding of the inner workings, what happens behind the screen and the colorful user interface.

-Fortunately, computers perform all the complex tasks we're familiar with through repeptition and abstraction of only a few simple operations.
+Fortunately, computers perform all the complex tasks we're familiar with through a few simple operations, repeated and abstracted.

 ![](https://farm6.staticflickr.com/5757/20497682388_231bd20b52_o.jpg =600x)

-The Minimalists painters were interested in more than just the formal qualities of the painting such as color and shape.
+The Minimalists painters were interested in more than just the formal qualities of the painting, such as color and shape.
 They were also interested in the systems in which their work is created.
-Their working process was about making *programs*, a series of instructions that can be executed resulting in an action and production.
+Their working process emphasized making *programs*, sets of instructions that, when executed, resulted in both a performative action and production of the artwork.

  </br>
  </br>